etorresram/LPI-Prediction-UNCTAD/README.md

 Figures generated include:
 - Missings by variable
+- Correlation matrix
+- Residuals by income group and region
 - Feature importance (tree-based models)
-- True vs. predicted LPI scores
-- Residuals by income group and region

-📁 All plots are saved in the `/figures` directory.
+📁 All plots are saved in the `/Figures` directory.

 ---